5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 This chapter is by no means a comprehensive introduction to regular expressions, but it should get you to a point where you can take advantage of examples, documents and books that are not addressing Dyalog's implementation.

 Note that we explain the syntax of `⎕R` and `⎕R` separately from the main text.
 That makes it easy to ignore those bits in case you are already familiar with the syntax.

+Despite the name of the book you will find only very few recipes for real-world problems in this chapter.
+The problems provided are used as vehicles to introduce the main features of regular expressions.

 ## What are regular expressions?